elastic/cloudbeat/dev-docs/sanity-workflow.md

 ![image](https://github.com/elastic/cloudbeat/assets/99176494/2686668f-7be6-4b55-a37b-e37426c1a0e1)

-1. Select the `Sanity Tests` workflow.
+1. Select the `Create Environment` workflow.
 If the workflow is not visible, click on `Show more workflows...` link

 ![image](https://github.com/elastic/cloudbeat/assets/99176494/f2e8ce8f-11f5-483d-b067-b24db3f58114)